RalleDeMus/heatsense/README.md

 ## UX Design

-HeatSense consists of a Home Page, a Scan Page, an Event Page and a Profile Page, the Scan Page can be accessed through a button on the Home Page and the user can easily switch between the other pages by clicking on the navigationbar.
+HeatSense consists of a Home Page, a Scan Page, an Event Page, an Edit Event Page and a Profile Page, the Scan Page can be accessed through a button on the Home Page and the Edit Event Page is accessed by clicking on an event on the Event Page.
+The user can easily switch between the other pages by clicking on the navigationbar.

 <img src="images/HomePage.jpg" width ="180"> <img src="images/EventPage.jpg" width ="180"> <img src="images/ProfilePage.jpg" width ="180"> <img src="images/ScanPage.jpg" width ="180">  <img src="images/EditEvent.jpg" width ="180">